Soldiers crush protests as military seizes power in Burkina Faso

 OUAGADOUGOU Heavily armed troops crushed protests in Burkina Faso's capital Ouagadougou after a former spy chief seized power in a military coup on Thursday, derailing a democratic transition that had inspired many in Africa.

-At least three people were killed and more than 60 injured, according to hospital sources, when members of the presidential guard fired warning shots to disperse crowds and beat back stone-throwing demonstrators with batons.
+At least three people were killed and more than 60 injured, according to hospital sources, when members of the presidential guard fired warning shots to disperse crowds and used batons to beat back stone-throwing demonstrators.

+The coup leaders' authority did not appear to extend beyond the capital and soldiers stood aside as youths demonstrated in several other cities and towns.

-Protesters demanded the release of the interim president and members of his government detained by the presidential guard on Wednesday, and the organisation of elections due on Oct.
+The protesters were demanding the release of the interim president and members of his government detained by the presidential guard on Wednesday, and the organisation of elections as scheduled for Oct.
 11.

-The vote was supposed to cap a return to democracy a year after unrest toppled President Blaise Compaore when he tried to extend his 27-year rule.
+The vote is meant to mark a return to democracy a year after unrest toppled President Blaise Compaore when he tried to extend his 27-year rule.
 The uprising became a beacon for democratic aspirations in Africa at a time when long-term rulers from Rwanda to Congo Republic are seeking to scrap term limits.

-Thursday's coup sparked condemnation from former colonial power France and the United States.
-U.N.
-Secretary General Ban Ki-moon also demanded the release of detained officials and the resumption of the transition.
+Thursday's coup drew condemnation from former colonial power France and the United States.
+United Nations Secretary General Ban Ki-moon also demanded the release of detained officials and resumption of the transition.

+The U.N.
+Security Council discussed the crisis and agreed a statement calling for the release of all officials detained in the "unconstitutional and forceful seizure of power."

+"The Security Council urged the perpetrators to restore constitutional order and return power to the civilian transitional authorities without delay," the council statement said.

-But he said the underlying cause of the military power grab was fear of instability after the transitional government barred Compaore's supporters from contesting the Oct.
-11 election.
+He said the underlying cause of the military power grab was fear of instability after the transitional government barred Compaore's supporters from contesting the polls next month.

-"There may be some kind of sanctions to face but we will ask the international community to be understanding of Burkina Faso," Diendere told Reuters, promising to swiftly release the president and prime minister.
+"There may be some kind of sanctions to face but we will ask the international community to be understanding of Burkina Faso," Diendere told Reuters, promising to swiftly release the president and prime minister and eventually organise elections.

-"We are going to discuss with the international community to see how quickly we can organise elections."

 Under Compaore, Burkina emerged as a regional ally of France and the United States against al Qaeda-linked militants.
 Burkina hosts some 200 special forces as part of France's Barkhane regional anti-terrorist operation, while Diendere took part in U.S.-sponsored regional counter-terrorism exercises in February.